 Mistake 1: Lack of a decent business plan and realistic financial goals to become self-sustainable

 Startups are used to pitching to investors to secure funding but most haven’t thought about when and how to transition from investor capital to revenue to fund their business.
-A solid financial plan is critical to this.
+A solid financing plan is critical to this.

 - Incorporate payback period and estimated ROI into your business plan, adjust your investment cost to be proportional to estimated revenue to avoid budget overruns.